 Can I bring a camera / Go Pro on the tour?

 Yes, snap away!
 There will be lots of good chances for photos…moreso on the way up though.
-Please don’t have your “GoPro” chest mounted as it messes with the avalanche beacon. (innacurate readings or false readings)
+Please don’t have your “GoPro” chest mounted as it can interfere with your beacon.

 I’ve never used a touring ski or splitboard set up, is it OK?